JamesGibsonLogueIV/Remote-Desktop-Connection/README.md

 </p>

-This tutorial outlines the creation and deployment of a virtual machine in Microsoft Azure in order to operate osticket<br />
+This tutorial shows how to use RDP to connect with a virtual machine<br />